BloomTech-Labs/miracle-messages-be/README.md

  *MUST HAVE PostgreSQL installed and working

- **If you dont have postgres follow this link: https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb
+ **If you dont have postgres follow this link
+ (Follow directions until you're able to get into psql utility): https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb